alexnitta/dev-tips/README.md

 ## Local Filesystem
 * To create a symlink: `ln -s <target_path> <symlink_path>`
 * To count the number of files or directories in the current directory: `ls -1 | wc -l`
+* To view numerical permissions of files in current directory: `stat -c '%a %n' *`

 ## Python
 * To check if a virtual environment is active: `pip -V` - the path will be in the project folder if a venv is running